First Order Logic in AI

 Complex Sentences:

-• Subject: The major component of the sentence is the subject.
+• Subject: The main part of the statement.

-• Predicate: A predicate is a relationship that ties two atoms together in a sentence.
+• Predicate: A relation that connects two atoms in a statement.

-Consider the following statement: "x is an integer."
-It has two parts: the first component, x, is the statement's subject, and the second half, "is an integer," is a predicate.
+Consider the statement: "x is an integer."
+It consists of two parts: the first part, "x," is the subject of the statement, and the second part, "is an integer," is the predicate.

 Quantifiers in First-order logic:

-• These are the symbols that allow you to determine or identify the variable's range and scope in a logical expression.
-There are two different kinds of quantifiers:
+• Quantifiers determine the range and scope of variables in logical expressions.
+There are two main types of quantifiers:

 Universal Quantifier: